Home > Destinations > Blue Mountains

 This is an area of breathtaking views, rugged tablelands, sheer cliffs, deep valleys and swamps teeming with life.
 The unique plants and animals that live in this outstanding natural place relate an extraordinary story of Australia's antiquity, its diversity of life and its superlative beauty.
 This is the story of the evolution of Australia's unique eucalypt vegetation and its associated communities, plants and animals.

-At Wolgan Valley "an enduring sense of tranquillity is all-pervading, with nature laid bare as far as the eye can see.
+At Wolgan Valley "An enduring sense of tranquility is all-pervading, with nature laid bare as far as the eye can see.
 From the foot of near vertical sandstone cliffs, meadows extend to dense forests from which birdsong can be heard.”

 The dramatic sandstone cliffs and rugged canyons of the Blue Mountains, combined with the incredible diversity of plant and animal life, make this spectacular region a “must do” in any Australian itinerary.